 Other steps include:

 - Learn to identify poison ivy, oak, and sumac.
 Teach children to identify them as soon as they are able to learn about these plants.

 - Remove these plants if they grow near your home (but never burn them).

 - Be aware of plant resins carried by pets.

 - Wash skin, clothing and other items as soon as possible after you think you may have come in contact with the plant.

-Cydulka RK, Garber B. Dermatologic presentations.
-In: Marx JA, Hockberger RS, Walls RM, et al, eds.
-Rosen's Emergency Medicine: Concepts and Clinical Practice.
+Garber B, Cydulka RK.
+Dermatologic presentations.
+In: Marx JA, Hockberger RS, Walls RM, eds.
+Rosen's Emergency Medicine.
 8th ed.
-Philadelphia, PA: Mosby Elsevier; 2013:chap 120.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 120.

 Habif TP.
 Contact dermatitis and patch testing.
 In: Habif TP, ed.
 Clinical Dermatology.
-5th ed.
-Philadelphia, PA: Mosby Elsevier; 2009:chap 4.
+6th ed.
+Philadelphia, PA: Elsevier; 2016:chap 4.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.